mblayman/mattlayman.com/content/understand-django/2021-02-22-test-your-apps.md

 `{{< extlink "https://factoryboy.readthedocs.io/en/stable/" "factory_boy" >}}`.

 > `factory_boy` helps you build model data for your tests.

+The recommendation when writing automated tests is to use an empty test database.
+If fact,
+the common pattern provided with Django testing tools is to use an empty database for every test.
+Having a blank slate in the database helps each test be independent and makes it easier to assert on the state of the database.
+Because the test database is empty, you'll need a strategy to populate your tests with the appropriate data to check against.

 As you build up your Django project, you will have more models